ltelab/disdrodb/CONTRIBUTING.rst

 During this process, pre-commit hooks will be run.
 Your commit will be allowed only if quality requirements are fulfilled.

-If you encounter errors, Black and Ruff can be run using the following command:
+If you encounter errors, you can attempt to fix the formatting errors with the following command:

 .. code-block:: bash

    pre-commit run --all-files

-We follow a `commit message convention <https://www.conventionalcommits.org/en/v1.0.0/>`__, to have consistent git messages.
-The goal is to increase readability and ease of contribution.

 7. Create a new Pull Request in GitHub.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once your code has been uploaded into your DISDRODB fork, you can create
-a Pull Request (PR) to the DISDRODB main branch.
+Once your code has been uploaded into your DISDRODB fork, you can create a Pull Request (PR) to the DISDRODB main branch.

-**Recommendation for the Pull Request**
+Recommendation for the Pull Requests:

--  Add screenshots or GIFs for any UI changes.
-This will help the person reviewing your code to understand what you have changed and how it
-   works.

--  Please use the pertinent template for the Pull Request, and fill it out accurately.
+-  Please fill it out accurately the Pull Request template.
--  It is OK to have multiple small commits as you work on the PR - GitHub  will automatically squash it before merging.
+-  It is perfectly fine to make many small commits as you work on a Pull Request.
+GitHub will automatically squash all the commits before merging the Pull Request.
 -  If adding a new feature:

-   -  Add accompanying test case.
-   -  Provide a convincing reason to add this feature.
-Ideally, you should open a suggestion issue first and have it approved before working on it.
-   -  Optionally, you can also present your issue in the repository `Discussions <https://github.com/ltelab/disdrodb/discussions>`__.
+   -  Provide a convincing reason to add the new feature.
+Ideally, propose your idea through a `Feature Request Issue <https://github.com/ltelab/disdrodb/issues/new/choose>`__ and obtain approval before starting work on it.
+Alternatively, you can present your ideas in the `GitHub Discussions <https://github.com/ltelab/disdrodb/discussions>`__ or in the `DISDRODB Slack Workspace <https://join.slack.com/t/disdrodbworkspace/shared_invite/zt-25l4mvgo7-cfBdXalzlWGd4Pt7H~FqoA>`__.
+   -  Implement unit tests to verify the functionality of the new feature.
+This ensures that your addition works as intended and maintains the quality of the codebase.

 -  If fixing bug:

+   -  Provide a comprehensive description of the bug within your Pull Request.
+This aids reviewers in understanding the issue and the impact of your fix.
-   -  If you are resolving a special issue, add ``(fix #xxxx)`` in your PR title for a better release log.
-For example: ``Update L0 encoding compression (fix #3899)``.
+   -  If your Pull Request addresses a specific issue, add ``(fix #xxxx)`` in your PR title to link the PR to the issue and enhance the clarity of release logs.
+For example, the title of a PR fixing issue ``#3899`` would be ``<your PR title> (fix #3899)``.
-   -  Provide a detailed description of the bug in the PR.
-   -  Add appropriate test coverage if applicable.

-.. _section-1:
+   -  If applicable, ensure that your fix includes appropriate tests.
+Adding tests for your bug fix helps prevent future regressions and maintains the stability of the software.

 Code review checklist
 ---------------------

--  Ask two people to review your code:
+-  Once your Pull Request is ready, ask the maintainers to review your code.

-   -  a person who knows the domain well and can spot bugs in the business logic;
-   -  an expert in the technologies you are using who can help you improve the code quality.

--  When you are done with the changes after a code review, do another  self review of the code and write a comment to notify the reviewer,
+-  When you are done with the changes suggested by the reviewers, do another  self review of the code and write a comment to notify the reviewer,
    that the Pull Request is ready for another iteration.
 -  Resolve all the review comments, making sure they are all addressed before another review iteration.
--  Make sure you do not have similar issues anywhere else in your Pull Request.
 -  If you are not going to follow a code review recommendations, please add a comment explaining why you think the reviewer suggestion is not relevant.
 -  Avoid writing comment like “done” of “fixed” on each code review comment.
    Reviewers assume you will do all suggested changes, unless you have a reason not to do some of them.
--  Sometimes it is okay to postpone changes — in this case you will need to add a ticket number to the Pull Request and to the code itself.

-.. _section-2:

 Credits